 That brings us to the second trailer, which was shown during the September 2021 Nintendo Direct.
 This was an absolute blowout of a trailer, giving us nearly four minutes of Bayonetta 3 goodness.
 It showed off gameplay, some of the characters, Bayonetta herself (sporting a new haircut), and the gameplay.
 It ended with a release window, which was certainly heartening to see.
 We won’t spoil the trailer here, so give it a watch above.

 As noted in its announcement trailer, Bayonetta 3 is in development exclusively for Nintendo Switch.
 Much like Bayonetta 2 before it, the newest entry will be published by Nintendo, meaning it won’t come to other platforms — at least not anytime soon.
-It’s possible Bayonetta 3 will eventually launch on Nintendo’s next console, much like the way Bayonetta 2 jumped from Wii U to the successor to the Switch, but at this point, nothing like that has been confirmed.
+It’s possible Bayonetta 3 will eventually launch on Nintendo’s next console, much like the way Bayonetta 2 jumped from Wii U to the Switch, but at this point, nothing like that has been confirmed.
+PlatinumGames does have a history of working with multiple platforms, so it’s likely not out of the question we’ll eventually see Bayonetta 3 on non-Nintendo consoles at some point in the future.
+For now, count on playing it on Switch.

 Bayonetta 3 will play like its predecessors — giving us a fast-paced action adventure with tons of style and flair.
 Given the game’s lengthy development cycle, new features will likely be implemented.
 Based on the recent trailer, it looks like the new installment will implement large-scale battles between massive creatures.
-Bayonetta can control a Kaiju-like monster to defend against another foe of equal size, which will probably make for some memorable moments.
-Bayonetta has always been wild and over-the-top, but this entry seems like it will raise the bar, particularly in terms of scale.
+Bayonetta can control a Kaiju-like monster to defend against another foe of equal size, which will probably make for some fast-paced, memorable moments.
+Bayonetta has always been wild and over-the-top, but this entry seems like it will raise the bar, particularly in terms of scale, which we’re excited about.

 We can expect to see large areas to explore, fluid action gameplay, and a wacky story that aims to captivate its fan base.
 Bayonetta 3 will probably have a continuation of the combo system, along with various power-ups, weapons, items, and more.